Skip to content

 L00%N/ANovel research

 Declaring the level upfront forces a decision about what kind of task you're doing.
-After the session, comparing what happened to what you expected sharpens your intuition over time.
+After the session, comparing what actually happened against what you expected sharpens the intuition.
+Do that fifty times and you stop guessing.

 The Tool